Skip to main content

 The Astronomy Graduate Program is designed to be completed in 5 years, but allows a range of 4-6 years.

 During Year 3 a graduate student is fully committed to a research program.
-Students are enroll in PHYA 298 for research and units.
+Students are enroll in ASTR 298 for research and units.
 The graduate student should begin developing their dissertation program with their research advisor(s), form a dissertation committee.
 By end of year 3 the graduate student should complete the Advance to Candidacy.

 During Year 4 - Year 6 the graduate student is fully committed to their proposed dissertation research.
-Students enroll in PHYA 299 for units.
+Students enroll in ASTR 299 for units.
 To satisfy the Ph.D. the students must complete a Defense.

 This is only an example course timelines.
 Elective graduate courses are typically offered every 2 years at differing quarters.
 Core A classes are taught regularly. *Core A **Core B §Elective